 As you’ve probably noticed by now, the site’s had a minor rebranding and has sprung back to life under a new domain name, Tomb Raider Horizons.
 But what does all this mean to you, the reader?

 Well, it means you’ll still be able to find articles about the art, locations, and ancient cultures that inspired the adventures and environments seen in the Tomb Raider games, films, and spin-off media but you’ll also be able to find articles on a variety of other topics, including:

 - Articles about food culture, folklore, and other aspects of intangible cultural heritage;

 - Resources for learning ancient and modern languages;

 - Recommended reading for aspiring archaeologists, linguists, historians, and adventurers; and

 - Links to academic articles or media that may interest Tomb Raider fans.

 Like its predecessor, Tomb Raider Horizons will continue to encourage gamers and Tomb Raider fans to expand their intellectual horizons and maybe even learn a new skill or two.
 And, of course, it will also continue to do its best to highlight fan creations, keep readers up to date on major franchise developments, and promote a positive, welcoming environment for its readers and followers on social media.

 If you’d like to learn more about this site or its author, you’re welcome to leave a comment below or send me a tweet.
 You can find me on Twitter under the new username @TRHorizons.

-So, whether you’re a new reader or an old friend, thank you for joining me on this brand new adventure.
+So, whether you’re a new reader or an old friend, thank you for joining me on this brand new adventure, no matter how long this one may last.
 May Lara Croft’s adventures continue to entertain, educate, and inspire you.